Shagshag/prestashop-documentation/StockMvtWSCore.md

 * Visibility: **public**
 * This method is defined by [ObjectModelCore](ObjectModelCore)
-* This method is defined in classes\stock\StockMvtWS.php line 807
+* This method is defined in [classes/stock/StockMvtWS.php line 807](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/stock/StockMvtWS.php#807)